 - Over time, I came to learn of a history of incest amongst the siblings, as well as physical and emotional abuse passed down from the parents and their varying sexual partners to the children.

 This horrible upbringing of his – his victim-hood – was what really drew me in.
 I recall looking at him while he was sleeping and wondering how someone could hurt another human being in the ways he’d been hurt.
-My heart would ache that he had been through those things.
+My heart ached that he had been through those things.
 I thought he was like me.
 He absolutely wasn’t.

 I was taking Criminology classes at university at that time and Derek just happened to fit the profile of a psychopath that we had learned about from an excellent professor who had worked on police forces throughout the world.